25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 }

 // The Item property is another name for the indexer, so you
-// can omit its name when accessing elements.
-Console.WriteLine("For key = \"rtf\", value = {0}.",
+// can omit its name when accessing elements Console.WriteLine("For key = \"rtf\", value = {0}.",
     openWith["rtf"]);

 // The indexer can be used to change the value associated
-// with a key.
+// with a key
 openWith["rtf"] = "winword.exe";
 Console.WriteLine("For key = \"rtf\", value = {0}.",
     openWith["rtf"]);

 // If a key does not exist, setting the indexer for that key
-// adds a new key/value pair.
+// adds a new key/value pair
 openWith["doc"] = "winword.exe";

 // The indexer throws an exception if the requested key is
-// not in the dictionary.
+// not in the dictionary
 try
 {
     Console.WriteLine("For key = \"tif\", value = {0}.",